Clump-Scale Dust Attenuation in Epoch of Reionization Galaxies: Spatially Resolved Properties from FirstLight Simulations: Method

-The SED (including both stellar and dust emission) is sampled using 150 logarithmically spaced wavelength bins, covering the range from 0.1 to 1000\,\mum.
-To ensure good convergence, a total of $10^7$ photon packets per wavelength bin are emitted from the stars in each calculation.
+The SED (including both radiation field and dust emission) is sampled using 150 logarithmically spaced wavelength bins, covering the range from 0.1 to 1000\,\mum\footnote{For the instrument, the output SED is set to span 0.1-5000 \mum with 250 bins, noting that this range refers to the observed-frame wavelength (as opposed to the rest-frame wavelength used for the radiation field and dust emission grids).}.
+To ensure good convergence, a total of $10^7$ photon packets are emitted from the stars in each calculation.
 The numerical convergence with respect to the number of photon packets and the wavelength binning is verified in Appendix~\ref{sec:numerical_convergence}.